iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 golang.
 The syscall one is the definitions of the system calls generated from [the proto spec](https://github.com/iansmith/parigot/blob/master/api/proto/syscall/v1/syscall.proto).

-* pcontext: This is our standard alias to avoid a conflict between parigot's [context manipulation code](https://github.com/iansmith/parigot/tree/master/context) and standard library's  `context`.

-{{% alert title="Change coming" color="warning" %}}
-All of the parigot logging machinery is the in the "pcontext" library.
-This is going to be completely overhauled in an upcoming version.
-{{% /alert %}}

 * lib: The golang guest side library uses the import name "lib" despite being `.../lib/go`.
 The alias is actually superfluous but was inserted by VSCode.